davidshq-legacy/wp-gatsby-tutorial/README.md

 # Is Everything Working?
 Lets test to make sure everything is working correctly.
 1. Run `gatsby develop`.
-2. Wait for gatsby to spin up.
+2. Wait for Gatsby to spin up.
 3. Visit http://localhost:8000 to see the Gatsby site.
 4. Visit http://localhost:8000/__graphql to use GraphiQL, an IDE for writing GraphQL queries.
 5. Run a test to ensure that your local Gatsby instance can successfully pull data from WPGraphQL.
-You can use this [query for pulling Pages](graphiql-allpages.json) and this one [for pulling Posts](graphiql-allposts.json)
+  - You can use this [query for pulling Pages](graphiql-allpages.json) and this one [for pulling Posts](graphiql-allposts.json)

 # Create a Blog Post Template
 1. Create a `templates` folder inside of the `src` folder in your local Gatsby instance.